codee-com/open-catalog/Deprecated/PWR033/README.md

 In each iteration, the increment statement evaluates the argument to decide how much to increment.
-However, this value is fixed for the whole execution of the function and thus, the conditional can be moved outside of the loop.
+However, this value is fixed for the whole execution of the function and thus, the conditional can be moved outside the loop.
 The resulting code is as follows:

 ```c